JuliaEarth/GeoStats.jl/docs/src/index.md

 statistics developed to overcome this limitation.
 Particularly, it is the branch that takes geospatial coordinates of data into account.

-[GeoStats.jl](https://github.com/JuliaEarth/GeoStats.jl) is an attempt to bring together bleeding-edge research in the geostatistics community into a comprehensive framework for geospatial modeling, as well as to empower researchers and practitioners with a toolkit for fast assessment of different modeling approaches.
+**GeoStats.jl** is an attempt to bring together bleeding-edge research in the geostatistics community into a comprehensive framework for *geospatial data science* and *geostatistical modeling*, as well as to empower researchers and practitioners with a toolkit for fast assessment of different modeling approaches.

 If you have questions, feature requests, or would like to brainstorm ideas, don't hesitate to start a thread in our [community channel](about/community.md).

-!!! note "Star us on GitHub!"

-    If you have found this software useful, please consider starring it on [GitHub](https://github.com/JuliaEarth/GeoStats.jl).
-This gives us an
-    accurate lower bound of the (satisfied) user count.

 ## Installation